josephGZC/molecular_dynamics_MOFs_Cd/README.md

 # **Investigating the Removal of Cadmium from Water through UiO-66 Derivatives using Molecular Dynamics**

-The following repository contains some of the jupyter lab python scripts I used in the simulation of UiO-66 and cadmium. </br>
 > Each section includes brief, symbol-marked sentences (ℹ️ for information , 🔎 for procedural summaries, and 💡 for analysis summaries) to help guide readers in understanding the problem variables and the questions being addressed.

 ### Contents